 - Affordable Care Act Forms.
 The Free plan supports the filing of all forms related to the Affordable Care Act.
 This is particularly important if you qualify for health insurance subsidies under the ACA.

 - Access to Live Customer Support. eSmart has a live chat feature that’s available during regular weekday business hours outside of tax season (early January to mid-April) and has extended hours (weekends and evenings) as the filing deadline approaches.
 However, you need to create an account to access this feature.
 If live chat isn’t available, you can email [email protected] for a response within 72 hours.
 You can also contact eSmart’s customer service team via Facebook, Twitter, and Pinterest, though there’s no guarantee of a response through these channels.

-The Basic plan costs $14.95 for your federal return and $26.95 for each state return.
+The Basic plan costs $24.95 for your federal return and $29.95 for each state return.
 It’s useful for filers who need to file Form 1040, take itemized deductions (Schedule A), who have health savings accounts, or who need to file Schedule B (despite the homepage’s insistence that you can file Schedule B with the Free plan).

 The Basic plan comes with all the features of the Free plan, plus the following:

 - Itemized Deductions and Schedule A Support.
 If you – and eSmart, based on your answers to its interview questions – determine that it makes financial sense for you to itemize your deductions, the Basic plan allows it.
 You need to use Schedule A to do so.

 - Schedule B Support.
 If you earned more than $1,500 in taxable interest and ordinary dividend income from all sources during the previous tax year, you need to file Schedule B.

 - Support for Filers With Health Savings Accounts.
 If you have a health savings account, you need to file IRS Form 8889 on your federal return. eSmart makes this form and instructions available with the Basic plan.